 9. Watch out for Mold

-Mold generally thrives in warm, damp places like the shower, under the kitchen sink, and in HVAC units.
-There are thousands of varieties of mold which can cause breathing problems and can trigger asthma attacks.
+Mold tends to thrive in warm, damp places (e.g. showers, under kitchen sinks, in HVAC units).
+There are also thousands of varieties of mold which can cause breathing problems and trigger asthma attacks.

-Mold requires a heavy-duty approach.
-After cleaning the area with non-toxic surface spray (to remove surface dirt), follow-up with a diluted bleach solution or commercial product that’s designed to kill fungus.
-Always follow usage instructions and ventilate the area before cleaning.
+After cleaning the area with non-toxic surface spray (to remove surface dirt), follow-up with a diluted bleach solution or a commercial product that’s specifically designed to kill fungus.
+Always follow usage instructions and ventilate the area before and after cleaning.

 10. Keep the Outside Outside